httpwg/http2-spec/draft.md

 Additionally, active attacks can often be detected, because they change protocol interactions; as such, they bring a risk of discovery.

+## Why Have separate relaxed protocol identifiers?

+If all implementations agree that using TLS for "http://" URIs always means that the certificate checks are "relaxed", it could be that there is no need for a separate protocol identifier.
+However, this needs to be discussed.

 # Implementation Status